clemenko/dc19_supply_chain/readme.md

 ### 1. Console Access

-Play with Docker provides access to the 3 Docker EE hosts in your Cluster.
+Play with Docker provides access to the 3 Docker Enterprise hosts in your Cluster.
 These machines are:

-* A Linux-based Docker EE 2.1 (UCP 3.1.6 & DTR 2.6.5 & 18.09.2)  Manager node
+* A Linux-based Docker Enterprise 2.1 (UCP 3.1.6 & DTR 2.6.5 & 18.09.2)  Manager node
-* Three Linux-based Docker EE 2.1 (18.09.2) Worker nodes
+* Three Linux-based Docker Enterprise 2.1 (18.09.2) Worker nodes

 By clicking a name on the left, the console window will be connected to that node.